 Kindergarten Round Up

-If your child will be turning 5 by September 1, 2021, they are eligible for Kindergarten for School Year 2021-22.
-If your child is turning 5 between September 2 and December 2, 2021, they are eligible for Transitional Kindergarten at your local school.
+If your child will be turning five on or by September 1, 2022, they are eligible for Kindergarten for School Year 2022-23.
+If your child is turning five between September 2, 2022, and February 2, 2023, they are eligible for Transitional Kindergarten at your local school.
 Check our calendar or contact your elementary school for Kindergarten Round Up dates the spring before your child starts school.
-At Round Up, parents and children can tour the school, meet teachers and classmates, and register for Kindergarten.
+At Round Up, parents, and children can tour the school, meet teachers and classmates, and register for Kindergarten.

 Since the Kindergarten year lays the foundation for future success in learning, both parents and teachers are anxious for children to get a good start in school.
-These idea and activity packed booklets provide numerous suggestions to help your child get off to a good start.
+These ideas and activity-packed booklets provide numerous suggestions to help your child get off to a good start.

 - Parent’s Guide in English